yorda2020/yorda2020/README.md

 ### Hi there 👋

 I'm Yordanos, Data enthusiast with a passion for turning raw data into valuable insights.
-Passionate in data analysis, visualization, and machine learning.
+Passionate  working in data analysis, visualization, and machine learning.
 ## Skills

 - Python